Anand Piramal

-Anand Ajay Piramal (25 October 1985) is an Indian entrepreneur and Executive Director of Piramal Group.
-He runs Piramal Finance and Piramal Realty, the financial services and real estate development divisions of the Piramal Group, and serves as the chairman of Piramal Finance.
+Anand Ajay Piramal (25 October 1985) is an Indian entrepreneur and the Chairman of Piramal Finance.
+He also leads the Piramal Realty, the Piramal Group's real estate business.

-He is also the founder of Piramal Swasthya, a healthcare initiative that provides services to rural and remote regions of India.
+He founded Piramal Swasthya, a healthcare initiative providing services in rural and remote regions of India.
 He married Isha Ambani in 2018; the couple had twins in November 2022.

 Early life and education

-Anand Piramal is the son of Ajay Piramal, Chairman of the Piramal Group, and Swati Piramal.
-He studied economics at the University of Pennsylvania and later earned an MBA from Harvard Business School.
+Anand Piramal is the son of Ajay Piramal, chairman of the Piramal Group, and Swati Piramal.
+He studied economics at the University of Pennsylvania and earned an MBA from Harvard Business School.

 Career

-After graduation, Piramal founded Piramal eSwasthya, a rural-health initiative in Rajasthan that later became part of the Piramal Foundation’s primary-care work.
-In 2010, he acquired the Health Management Research Institute (HMRI) and merged it with eSwasthya; the combined programme adopted the name Piramal Swasthya.
-Following the merger, the initiative expanded through public–private partnerships with state governments, operating across 20 Indian states, and was described as India’s largest private primary healthcare initiative.
+After graduation, Piramal founded Piramal eSwasthya, a rural-health initiative in Rajasthan that later became part of the Piramal Foundation's primary-care work.
+In 2010, he acquired the Health Management Research Institute (HMRI) and merged it with eSwasthya; the combined programme was named Piramal Swasthya.
+Following the merger, the initiative expanded through public–private partnerships with state governments and operated across 20 Indian states.
 In 2012, Piramal stepped down as CEO, after which the organisation emphasised maternal health among vulnerable populations.
-A Harvard Business School case study uses the experience to illustrate how cross-sector collaboration can support innovation at scale.
+Harvard Business School published a case study examining the initiative's use of cross-sector partnerships in scaling primary healthcare delivery.

 In 2012, he founded Piramal Realty, the group’s real-estate business.
-In July 2015, Warburg Pincus agreed to invest about US$284 million for a minority stake, followed in August 2015 by Goldman Sachs investing ₹900 crore; the deals were reported among the larger private-equity bets in Indian real estate at the time.
+In July 2015, Warburg Pincus agreed to invest approximately US$284 million for a minority stake, followed in August 2015 by an investment of ₹900 crore from Goldman Sachs.
 Piramal has also served as an executive director of the Piramal Group / Piramal Enterprises.

+Piramal Finance shifted its focus from wholesale to retail lending during Piramal's tenure.
+Following the acquisition of DHFL in 2021, the company expanded its retail operations and reduced its wholesale portfolio.
+By 2026, the company's assets under management (AUM) had reached ₹1 lakh crore.